How To Take Care Of 4C Hair

 First Tip To Take Care Of 4C Hair

-Always make sure that you are washing your hair with a sulfate free shampoo.
+Always make sure that you are washing your hair with a sulfate free shampoo like this Mielles Pomegranate and Honey.
 This is one of the most important tips because shampoos that contain sulfates (sodium lauryl sulfate) are very harsh and drying on the hair, especially 4c hair.
 4c hair already has the tendency to be dry.
 So of course you wouldn’t want to add fuel to the fire.
 When you incorporate a sulfate free shampoo into your hair care regimen, you will almost instantly see a difference compared to a shampoo that contains sulfates.
 A sulfate free shampoo leaves your hair feeling soft and ironically moisturized.

 Use Butters And Oils For Your Hair

 Taking care of 4c hair isnt as simple as wetting it with water, adding some oil and throwing it in a ponytail.
 For it to really thrive, your hair needs moisture and nutrients.
 Natural butters and oils after this.
 Shea and cocoa butters are great for adding some of the most essential vitamins to the hair.
 The same thing goes for natural oils such as our follicle awakening hair oil, olive, coconut, jojoba etc. They all do a wonderful job at locking moisture in the hair.
 Which is why they are the perfect options when doing the loc method.
 They also help to keep the hair soft, help to retain moisture and keep it manageable.

 Keep It Moisturized